aselshall/eds/L/L1/find_help_python.md

 Python provides several ways to get help and documentation about its features.
 Below are some of the most common methods:

 ## 1. Integrated development environments (IDEs)
 Many IDEs like Jupyter Notebook provide quick access to documentation.
 You can often hover over a function or method, or press a shortcut key, to view its documentation.
 For example, in jupyter press <kbd>shift</kbd> + <kbd>tab</kbd>.
 Also, if you pressed <kbd>tab</kbd> it will show you the available method for a function.
-Additionally, you can use the question mark followed by the function name to display the documentation in a separate panel.For example, typing `list.index?` and running the cell will show the documentation for that function and method.
+Additionally, you can use the question mark followed by the function name to display the documentation in a separate panel.
+For example, typing `list.index?` and running the cell will show the documentation for that function and method.

 ## 2. Built-in `help()` function